nuuuwan/news_lk3_data/README.md

 *2024-04-19 10:25:00* · [`adaderanalk`](https://www.adaderana.lk/news/98717/fr-cyril-gamini-arrives-at-cid) · `en`

 Rev. Fr.
-Cyril Gamini Fernando arrived at the Criminal Investigation Department (CID) premises this morning (19) to record a statement pertaining to the Easter Sunday terror attacks.
+Cyril Gamini Fernando, the Editor of the official Catholic Sinhala weekly ‘Gnanartha Pradeepaya’, arrived at the Criminal Investigation Department (CID) premises this morning (19), complying with the summons issued to him.

-Two days ago, the CID issued summons to the Catholic priest who is also a spokesperson of the Colombo Archdiocese.
+On Wednesday (17), the CID issued summons to the Catholic priest, who is also a spokesperson of the Colombo Archdiocese, to record a statement pertaining to the 2019 Easter Sunday terror attacks.

 ◼️